How to sell your home and make a faster, more profitable sale

 Dusting - Dust everything!
 The ceiling, trim and molding, doors, lighting fixtures, every corner.

 Polish your wood furniture until it gleams.
 Don't pile items on furniture surfaces, except for the few accessories you'll add for home staging later.

 Electrical outlets and switch plates - These items are often overlooked during the cleaning process.
-Clean coverplates of fingerprints and grime-- if dirt is stubborn, a quick spray with "Johnson Scrubbing Bubbles Bathroom Cleaner" will make them look like new.
+Clean switch cover plates of fingerprints and grime-- if dirt is stubborn, a quick spray with "Johnson Scrubbing Bubbles Bathroom Cleaner" will make them look like new.

-Additionally, all coverplates should match in your beautifully staged home.
+Additionally, all cover plates should match in your beautifully staged room.
 Electrical outlets and switch plates are a distraction to the eye if they contrast too much with wall paint colors.